DreamOfTheRedChamber/leetcode/README.md

 | examine  | E element()     |   E peek() |

-#### Heap
+#### PriorityQueue
+##### Internal structure
-* Heap is a data structure, which usually have three methods: push, pop and top. where "push" add a new element the heap, "pop" delete the minimum/maximum element in the heap, "top" return the minimum/maximum element.
+* An unbounded priority queue based on a priority heap.
+Heap is a data structure, which usually have three methods: push, pop and top. where "push" add a new element the heap, "pop" delete the minimum/maximum element in the heap, "top" return the minimum/maximum element.

 ##### Heapify
 * Def: Convert an unordered integer array into a heap array.
 If it is min-heap, for each element A[i], we will get A[i * 2 + 1] >= A[i] and A[i * 2 + 2] >= A[i].